ZeitOnline/svelte-superforms-backoffice/README.md

 Check the main task on [Jira](https://zeit-online.atlassian.net/browse/ZO-5839) for further information.

 - [ ] Implement the Microsoft Authentication
-- [ ] Add search input in the add form for the questions (also in edit questions)
 - [ ] POST game and questions do not work yet.
 - [ ] PATCH game and questions do not work as expected (they are creating instead of UPSERT) and you need to update the page to make it work.
 - [ ] We have used superform in NewGameView.svelte in two forms.
 Do we need it also when updating game and deleting?